billp/TermiNetwork/README.md

 *queue*: It specifies the queue in which the request will be  added.
 If you omit this argument, the request is being added to a shared queue (TNQueue.shared).

 ## Router
-You can organize your requests by creating classes that conform  TNEnvironmentProtocol and TNRouterProtocol.
-See the examples bellow:
+You can organize your requests by creating an Environment (class) and a Router (enum) that conform TNEnvironmentProtocol and TNRouterProtocol respectively.
+To do so, create your environment class and at least one router file as shown bellow:

 #### Environment.swift